flowkey/user-location/Readme.md

 If your server uses HTTPS or an internal proxy setup (via nginx etc.), the auto-detected IP will be inaccurate.
 In this case you will need to configure the HTTP_FORWARDED_COUNT environment variable on the server instance.

 See the `clientAddress` section at http://docs.meteor.com/#/full/meteor_onconnection for more information.

-## Contributing

-A pull request to add support for the paid maxmind service would be more than welcome.

 ## License